 Spices come with many beneficial characteristics for your health, besides giving your food aromatic flavors.
 Here are some spices known to increase digestive power (Agni):

+Shatavari is called the queen of herbs with good reason.
 For both males and females, it is a nourishing tonic.
 Its unctuous characteristics, grounding, and cooling, making it a strong (rejuvenating) Rasayana.
 It helps strengthen and nourish the tissues while supporting digestion, both physically and mentally.
 In nature, too, Shatavari is very sattvic (pure and harmonious), so it supports a calm mind and helps foster love and devotion in our lives.
+It is useful in Ayurveda as a nutritive tonic, diuretic, antacid, antispasmodic, laxative, antitumor, aphrodisiac, demulcent, galactagogue, anti-depressant, adaptogenic, rejuvenative, antioxidant, anti-microbial and immunomodulator.
 Liquid extract, powder, and tablets derived out of Shatavari would allow you to get the most benefits out of it.

 Chyawanprash is a traditional herbal Ayurvedic jam made from an Amalaki fruit base.
 This balancing formula is profoundly rejuvenating, but it also ignites Agni, helps buffer the body against stress, and supports the immune system.
 A daily dose of this nutritious jam can promote power, vitality, and well-being as a whole.
 Take 1–2 teaspoons daily or use your health care practitioner as directed.

 A question we get asked frequently.
 Does Triphala increase weight?
+Triphala is one of the most famous Ayurvedic combinations of three fruits.
+It is defined in Ayurveda as being good for regulating the metabolism.
+This makes it good for both those who are seeking to gain weight as well as those who want to lose weight.
+Hence the confusion.
+It is useful in Ayurvedic products for weight gain for fighting oxidative stress and rejuvenating the body.
+This leads to more energy and a feeling of wellbeing.
 Triphala is praised for its unique ability to gently clean and detoxify the digestive tract while the tissues are replenished, nourished, and rejuvenated.
 It promotes system-wide balanced Agni, helps eliminate ama, and promotes Ojas.
 Take two Triphala tablets with a glass of hot water, about half an hour before bed.
 If you prefer, drop 1⁄2–1 teaspoon of Triphala powder and stir for 10 minutes in a cup of freshly boiled water; cool it off and drink.
-Or you may also consume 30 drops of liquid extract from Triphala before bed in hot water.
+Or you may also consume 30 drops of liquid extract from Triphala before bed in hot water

 Desi ghee's health benefits: